doug-co/red-green/README.md

 ## A few Notes:

+- It is written as a web server/client combination app, so it is viewed in a web browser, and has a server portion.
+It is intended to run locally on an individuals computer, but viewed in a browser.

 - The web server is implemented as simple TCPServer object, but uses Thread to make it multi-threaded.